scapegoat-scala/scapegoat/README.md

-scales-reporters
+scoverage-reporters
 ================

-Report implementations for scales coverage
+Report implementations for scoverage.